Training in "No Man's Land" brings mediocre results, at best

 In other words, you get better at whatever you practice, a phenomenon known as the “training effect.”

-to perform different sports activities and abilities, great variation exists.
+When it comes to the number of repetitions required to perform different sports activities and abilities, great variation exists.
 The repetition range can vary from as low as one to as many as one million, and theoretically even higher.
 Along with the change in the number of repetitions comes an inherent change in the “percentage of maximum effort” that can be exerted per repetition.
 By changing the percentage of maximum effort, and therefore the total number of repetitions per set, we determine whether we are training to develop strength, muscular size, muscular endurance, cardio, or pure endurance.

 Health and Fitness Week